Home » Blog » Website Management » What is it That we Can Learn from a Website Heatmap Trip?

 – Finally, users scan the content’s left side in a vertical movement.
 Sometimes this is a slow and systematic scan that appears as a solid stripe on an eyetracking heatmap.
 Other times users move faster, creating a spottier heatmap.
 This last element forms the F’s stem.”

-This knowledge of F-shaped pattern helps us one more time to structure well the look of a page.
+This knowledge of the F-shaped patterns helps us one more time to structure well the look of a page.
 If it is an article we’re talking about, users will read mostly headlines and assume it’s the essence of the content.

-Use as much as possible subheadings, bullet points and paragraphs to make your content more readable and users will appreciate that.
+Use as many as possible subheadings, bullet points, and paragraphs to make your content more readable and users will appreciate that.

 Imagine Your Audience